deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 She dropped her leg back down and bounced on her toes a few time.
 Lewis lowered his head slightly to give the impression that he was working the machine, hoping to ogle without being caught ogling.

-"Uh, you're… not doing that right." she pointed out after a few seconds.
+"Uh, you're... not doing that right." she pointed out after a few seconds.

 Lewis just shrugged.
 "You grab the thing, you pull on the thing, right?"

-*"Hǎo shāng xīn…*" she muttered.
+*"Hǎo shāng xīn...*" she muttered.
 "No wonder you hate exercise."

 "You saying I don't enjoy it because I'm doing it wrong?"